TheoCoombes/crawlingathome/README.md

 ## crawlingathome.load(**kwargs) -> Client
 Loads an existing client using dumped data passed as kwargs, returning a client instance. (see above)
-* Only works on `HybridClient` instances currently, although all types will be supported soon.

 # HybridClient Reference
 ```py